-Working with the special needs population, obviously, is a little different from training other clients.
-However, there are also similarities.
+Working with the special needs adult population is a little different from training other clients; however, there are also similarities.
 Each individual is unique, and personal training is tailored to meet each client’s individual needs.

 Let’s look at the benefits of personal training for these two populations:

 Personal Training for Special Needs Adults: Autism

 Young adults with autism run the spectrum when it comes to personality and abilities.
 Some are very reserved and some are outgoing.
 Some have better control of the way they move.
 Others have challenges with body control.
 However, most benefit from personal training.
 They become stronger and improve their cardiovascular capabilities, and there are other benefits such as:

 - Sensory Integration: By showing these young adults the correct way to move with a particular exercise, they are able to gain body awareness, coordination, and control.

 - Stress Reduction: Some young adults with autism like to have pressure applied to their joints.
 It calms them and makes them less anxious.
 By incorporating a strength training regimen, not only are they becoming stronger, but it also helps them with any anxiety they may be experiencing.

 - Body Control: By incorporating a well-designed strength and cardiovascular training program and by showing them the correct way to do an exercise, these young adults gain better control of their bodies.
 I noticed there are times when their movement is awkward and out of control.
 By learning the correct way to do a movement, they gain the control they need to accomplish the exercise correctly so they do not hurt themselves.
 And by continuously adjusting and tweaking the movements, they are able to have better coordination in their everyday movements.